briceburg/silverstripe-mailchimp-flexiform/README.md

 This module integrates your SilverStripe flexiforms with MailChimp through the MailChimp v2 API.

-You associate a form with a MailChimp list.
+You associate a form with a MailChimp List.
 When a valid submission is made, the submitter is subscribed to the associated list and _optionally_ added to selected Interest Groups.